surifirstpin/biplus_documentation/docs/DataRun.md

 Using drill down you can view more deeper insights of the data.

-**For example:** On clicking country name, it will display states that fall under the particular country. on clicking state-name, it will display the city-name that falls under the state.
+**For example:** On expanding country name, it will display states that fall under the particular country. on further expanding state-name, it will display the city-name that falls under the state.

 > **Note :** to attain drill down features it need to be specified in model section, Refer **Model Documentation** for more information about drill down feature.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/ae2090f2d0635decef08a516ce8833252bee2822/images/drill_down_report.png)